 Be mindful when you drink mojitos since they are so delicious and so easy to drink the whole glass without even breathing.
 (You will not be able to say that I didn’t warn you!)

-However, mojitos can be made by the pitcher without losing any of its authenticity and flavors.
+And mojitos can be made by the pitcher without losing any of their authenticity and flavors.

 This is not a cocktail that requires fancy cocktail bar equipment and is very easy to make.
-Although a little bit of work is needed, but trust me it is well worth it.
+Although a little bit of work is needed, trust us. it is well worth it.

 As said, you’ll not need any fancy cocktail bar equipment to make this mojito pitcher recipe.
 However, there are a few things to have on hand that will make the task a bit easier: